julienbrg/ato/README.md

-# Minter
+# ĀTO

-Minter (v0.1.0) allows anyone to issue 10,000 units of an ERC-20.
+ĀTO v0.1.2 allows anyone to register both physical and digital artworks on Ethereum.
+The shares are then for sale and holders of these shares can win the NFT.

+It deploys `Auction.sol`, `Shares.sol`, `NFT.sol`, and register these new instances in `Clerk.sol`.

 A demo is available at [https://strat.cc/minter](https://strat.cc/minter).